master-of-zen/Av1an/README.md

     -i   --file_path        Input file (relative or absolute path)

-    -enc --encoder          Encoder to use (aomenc or rav1e.
+    -enc --encoder          Encoder to use (aomenc or rav1e or svt_av1.
 Default: aomenc.
 Example: -enc rav1e)

-    -e   --encoding_params  Encoder settings flags
+    -e   --encoding_params  Encoder settings flags (If not set, will be used default parameters.
+Required for SVT-AV1s)

     -a   --audio_params     FFmpeg audio settings flags (Default: copy audio from source to output)

     -t   --workers          Maximum number of workers (overrides automatically set number of workers.
-                            Aomenc recommended value is YOUR_THREADS - 2 (Single thread per worker) Rav1e can use tiles that uses multiple threads,
+                            Aomenc recommended value is YOUR_THREADS - 2 (Single thread per worker) Rav1e and SVT-AV1 uses multiple threads,
                             Example: '--tile-rows 2 --tile-cols 2' load 2.5 - 3.5 threads
-                            4 workers is optimal for 6/12 cpu
+                            4 rav1e workers is optimal for 6/12 cpu

     -tr  --threshold        PySceneDetect threshold (Optimal values in range 15 - 50.
                             Bigger value = less sensitive )

-    -p   --pass             Set number of passes for encoding (Default: Aomenc: 2, Rav1e: 1) At current moment 2nd pass rav1e not working
+    -p   --pass             Set number of passes for encoding (Default: Aomenc: 2, Rav1e: 1) At current moment 2nd pass Rav1e and SVT-AV1 not working

     -log --logging          Path to .log file(Default: no logging)